vicradon/30daysofnode/README.md

-# Day 5: Typescript with Socket.io with tests
+# Day 5: Typescript with Socket.io with postgresql

 PS: This API would be used from day 4 to day 10.

 An API with messaging features built using TypeScript and Express.
 We can send messages to individuals and groups.
-DB is a MySQL DB
+DB is a Postgresql DB

 ## Features